Prosecutor plans to discuss probe into trapped teen's death

-CINCINNATI (AP) - An Ohio prosecutor plans to discuss his investigation into the death of a 16-year-old boy who became trapped in a minivan.
+CINCINNATI (AP) - An Ohio prosecutor plans to soon discuss his investigation into the death of a 16-year-old boy who became trapped inside a minivan near his school.

 Hamilton County Prosecutor Joe Deters (DEE'-turs) subpoenaed police records on May 2 about the response to Kyle Plush's two 911 calls.
-Deters says he wants to review everything including videos and photos.
-He says he should be finished early this week.
+Deters said he wanted to review everything including videos and photos.
+He has said he should be finished early this week.
+There was no new update Monday on his timetable.

-Plush's father found his body on April 10 inside the 2004 Honda Odyssey in a parking lot near his school, nearly six hours after Kyle's first 911 call.
+Plush's father found his body on April 10 inside the 2004 Honda Odyssey in a parking lot near his school, nearly six hours after the teen's first 911 call.
+A coroner ruled he asphyxiated from chest compression.

-City council officials plan to hear the results of the police department's internal investigation on May 14.
-The investigation's release had been blocked by Deters' subpoena.
+City council officials plan to hear on May 14 the results of the Cincinnati police department's internal investigation.

 Cincinnati officials have outlined plans for upgrading the emergency center.